Deck is a modern general-purpose programming language. It features:

 var real im

-Alternately, one or more fields may be declared following the one of
+Alternately, one or more fields may be declared following the one of the words public

 , readable